chlachula/arcpics/example/Arc-Pics-good-1/README.md

-There is one file with name arcpics-db-postfix.a
+There is one file with name arcpics-db-label.a

-Extension or postfix can be even one character
+Extension or label can be even one character